The Friction and Interface Laboratory

 The operators at the lab can by agreement provide hands-on training to students/researchers at UiO for use of the AFM / ContourGT instruments.

-Atomic force microscopy (AFM), which is one type of scanning probe microscopy (SPM), has three major abilities: force measurement, nanoscale imaging, and manipulation.
+The Atomic Force Microscopy (AFM), which is one type of scanning probe microscopy (SPM), has three major abilities: force measurement, nanoscale imaging, and manipulation.

 Some research environments at UiO affiliated to and using the lab: